germandilio/Greater-than-Tetris/README.md

 # Greater than Tetris
-Client-server communication based on sockets and string commands without any high-level libruaries.
+Client-server communication based on sockets and string commands without any high-level libraries.

 Libraries: JDK 17, JavaFX, Apache Derby and JUnit 5.